RikEnde/image-indexer/README.md

 Usage
 =====
     image_indexer.py --path=/root [-v | --verbose=true] [-u | --upsert=true] [-d | --debug=true] [-h | --hashing=true]
-        -v, --verbose   if true, print to stdout what file the indexer is currently working on -u, --upsert    if true, update files that have already been indexed.
+        --path=/path    The top directory to be traversed while indexing -v, --verbose   if true, print to stdout what file the indexer is currently working on -u, --upsert    if true, update files that have already been indexed.
 If false, skip.
         -d, --debug     print extremely verbose debugging info to stdout